223 FW 8

 B. Individuals conducting the test must complete the Law Enforcement Fitness Training Program conducted at the FLETC.

 C. The tester must be trained in CPR.

-E. Women in the first two trimesters of a pregnancy may elect, but are not required, to test.
+D. Women in the first two trimesters of a pregnancy may elect, but are not required, to test.
 We will not permit those in the third trimester to test.

 8.12 Who maintains records?
-Each law enforcement officer will maintain a file containing a copy of his/her Individual Health and Fitness Plan (IHFP).
+Each law enforcement officer will maintain a file containing a copy of their Individual Health and Fitness Plan (IHFP).
 If you use duty time for the HFP, you must maintain a record documenting the amount of time and dates.

 8.13 Is fitness equipment available?

 A. Depending on funding availability, duty location, numbers of employees, etc., managers may choose (but are not required) to equip/maintain fitness facilities.
 If demand and enthusiasm warrant, managers may purchase additional/advanced equipment.
 Managers should consider par courses (outdoor exercise circuits) or other cost-effective fitness options.

 B. Managers may purchase fitness equipment up to the micro-purchase threshold with a Government purchase card.
 For equipment that costs more than the micro-purchase threshold, they must follow established Government purchasing protocol (see 301 FW 4).
 All equipment, donated and purchased, is the property of the U.S. Government.

 C. Contact the U.S. Public Health Service and GSA for guidance on the development of fitness facilities in a Government-owned or leased building.